 Drink bottled water and dine in established restaurants to avoid dangerous strains of bacteria in the local food and drinking water.

-Use insect repellent and mosquito nets to avoid nasty bites that can lead to Dengue Fever and the Zika virus.
+Use insect repellent and mosquito nets to avoid nasty bites that can lead to Dengue fever and Zika virus.

-Carry proof of purchase of your travel insurance on you to ensure quick and inexpensive health care.
+Carry proof of purchase of your travel insurance to ensure quick and inexpensive healthcare.

 What to do before you leave for Fiji

 Reduce the risk of illness, detention or financial loss by following these steps before you depart:

 Make sure you’re up to date with your routine vaccinations.
 And ask your doctor whether there are other diseases in Fiji you need to vaccinate yourself against.